 - Low refrigerant

-Either way, the result is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in essence 'overcools' itself.
+The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C transformed into an old-school icebox.

 What Can You Do When Your A/C Freezes?